Skip to main content Skip to footer

 Predictive advantages:

-• Pattern recognition: identifies non-obvious patterns in successful conversions.
+• Pattern recognition: Identifies non-obvious patterns in successful conversions.

-• Dynamic scoring: continuously updates based on new behavioral data.
+• Dynamic scoring: Continuously updates based on new behavioral data.

-• Revenue focus: prioritizes leads most likely to generate revenue.
+• Revenue focus: Prioritizes leads most likely to generate revenue.

 This approach outperforms rule-based scoring by uncovering patterns humans might miss.
-For example, while traditional rules might focus on job title and company size, machine learning can reveal that leads who view pricing pages on mobile devices after downloading case studies convert at higher rates.
+For instance, while traditional rules might focus on job title and company size, machine learning can reveal that leads who view pricing pages on mobile devices after downloading case studies convert at higher rates.

-Predictive scoring directly addresses the predictability challenge facing revenue leaders.
+Predictive scoring also directly addresses the predictability challenge facing revenue leaders.
 When you can see that 40% of high-scoring leads typically convert within 60 days, you can forecast revenue with greater confidence and allocate resources strategically.

 Multi-touch attribution across channels